rkotenko/basic-project-setup/README.md

 # Basic Project Setup

 A skeleton project with simple folders and a package.json to install babel, react support for use with webpack.
-Webpack and the webpack dev server should be installed globally.
+Webpack  should be installed globally.

 ## Also included are:
   * less